-whose solutions are evidently x = -2 and x = 5.
+whose solutions are x = -2 and x = 5.
 Since we assumed x > 0, we have (5,5) as the desired point on the line y = x.

 Here, the writer has clearly stated the problem and described her path to a solution.
 She has set an invitational tone, and every thought is expressed in a complete sentence.
-Now it is clear that x>0 is a condition, not a result.
+Now it is clear that $\mathbf{x} > 0$ is a condition, not a result.
 Notice the punctuation in equations: one ended with a period because her thought was complete, the other ended with a comma because she wanted to continue the thought.

-Since she assumed her audience could do algebra, she didn't bore them with trivial algebraic manipulation, which would only obscure the thread of her arguments.
-But she did show the most interesting parts: the resulting polynomial and its factoring.
+Since she assumed her audience could do algebra, she didn't bore them with algebraic manipulation, which would obscure the thread of her arguments.
+But she did show the crucial and most interesting piece: the factoring and its result.
 And she made sure she answered the original question.